CohereJohnny/aya-vision-demo/requirements/prd.md

 Usability: Solution Engineers find the application easy to use and understand.
 Accuracy: The model correctly identifies objects in the images (qualitative assessment during demos).
 Performance: The application processes images and displays results within an acceptable timeframe (aim for a few seconds per image, but this depends on the Cohere API's latency).
+Progress Tracking: Users report satisfaction with the progress tracking system, finding it informative and accurate in representing both upload and analysis phases.
+User Confidence: The real-time progress updates increase user confidence in the application, reducing perceived wait times and uncertainty during processing.
 Value of Enhanced Analysis: The enhanced analysis provides meaningful and insightful information beyond the binary classification.